 A true staple in the Oberlin community, the Apollo Theatre has focused on cinematic delight for viewers of all ages for over 100 years.
 The single screen has shown everything from thrillers to dramas to family-friendly flicks for as many as 840 moviegoers at a time.

-In 2012, the theater was reopened following extensive renovations to transform the Apollo into a one-of-a-kind modern film and performance space on the first floor and the Danny DeVito and Rhea Perlman Cinema Studies Center for Media Education and Production on the second floor.
+In 2012, the theater was reopened following extensive renovations to transform the Apollo into a one-of-a-kind modern film and performance space on the first floor.
+The Danny DeVito and Rhea Perlman Cinema Studies Center for Media Education and Production is on the second floor.

 According to Oberlin College’s Associate Professor Geoff Pingree, there is no other liberal arts institution that he knows of where students can study and make media, then take what they’ve learned and share it with the surrounding community.
 What’s more, it’s all from a home base that’s a grand, historic theater from the era of silent movies.

 The intimate Ginko Gallery & Studio features more than 250 artists, each with their own captivating character and talent.
 Not only will you find works of art on canvas, but you will find pottery, jewelry, glass, wood, metal, weavings and all sorts of other materials manipulated to form inspiring art.
 There are even whimsical figurines made from natural objects, like acorns, twigs, and seeds, painted in a “magical” way.
 Each work brings its own distinct personality to the space.